jrmypttrsn/ruby-prompt__conditionals/lib/conditionals.md

 # What is the difference between `=` and `==`?

 '=' assigns value from an operand on the right side to an operand on the left.
+'==' checks that the values on either side are equal.